Varieties: Connections with logic

 This reasoning is amenable to further adaptations, by altering the rules of the games: We obtain a game characterization of languages defined by formulas that use no more than $p$ distinct variables by allowing only $p$ pebbles, regardless of the number of rounds.
 Once all the pebbles have been placed, the Spoiler may pick up a pebble and move it to a new position; the Duplicator must pick up the corresponding pebble and move it in the same direction.
-We obtain a game characterization of the languages defined by boolean combinations of $\Sigma_k$ sentences, with quantifier block size bounded by $d,$ by considering $k$-round games in which each player is permitted to place $d$ pebbles at a time.
-We can turn this into a game characterization of the languages defined by $\Sigma_k$-sentences themselves by requiring Spoiler to play in $w$ in the first round, in $w'$ in the second round, \emph{etc.} Duplicator then has a winning strategy in the game in $w,w'$ if and only if every $\Sigma_k$-sentence, with quantifier block size no more than $d,$ that $w$ satisfies is also satisfied by $w'.$ We can use this to conclude that $\Sigma_k[<]$ is an ordered variety of languages.
+We obtain a game characterization of the languages defined by boolean combinations of $\Sigma_k$ sentences\footnote{Formulas in prenex normal form with at most $k-1$ alternating blocks of quantifiers, or with exactly $k$ blocks where the first block is existential.}, with quantifier block size bounded by $d$, by considering $k$-round games in which each player is permitted to place $d$ pebbles at a time.
+We can turn this into a game characterization of the languages defined by $\Sigma_k$-sentences themselves by requiring Spoiler to play in $w$ in the first round, in $w'$ in the second round, \emph{etc.} Duplicator then has a winning strategy in the game in $w,w'$ if and only if every $\Sigma_k$-sentence, with quantifier block size no more than $d$, that $w$ satisfies is also satisfied by $w'$.
+We can use this to conclude that $\Sigma_k[<]$ is an ordered variety of languages.
 In all instances, we find that some variant of Eilenberg's Theorem applies, and extract the same conclusion: A logical characterization of the language class implies the existence of an algebraic characterization.

 Care must be taken not to extrapolate this \emph{too} far.
-For example, the strategy-copying argument fails in the case of $\Sigma_1[+1]$: Let $w=abab,$ $w'=baba.$ Then $w,w'$ satisfy the same $\Sigma_1[+1]$-sentences of block size 2, but $wa$ and $w'a$ do not, since $w'a$ contains two consecutive occurrences of $a.$
+For example, the strategy-copying argument fails in the case of $\Sigma_1[+1]$: Let $w=abab$, $w'=baba$.
+Then $w,w'$ satisfy the same $\Sigma_1[+1]$-sentences of block size 2, but $wa$ and $w'a$ do not, since $w'a$ contains two consecutive occurrences of $a$.